lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 A simple counter component.
 \end{center}

-There are two buttons; one increments a `count`, the other emits a `submit` event with the current count.
+There are two buttons.
+One increments the `count` value by 1.
+The other emits a `submit` event with the current count.
 Let's write a simple test that will let us refactor with the confidence we won't break anything.

 As with the other examples, this one uses Vue Test Utils, but you could really use any testing framework - the important part is that we have a mechanism to let us know if we break something.